 The museum was set up in 1868, and its recent director is Uta Werlich.
 Such non-European exhibits on display in the museum come from Africa, North America, South America, South Asia, and East Asia.

 These are five continents, hence the name Museum Five Continents.
 The museum tries its best to exhibit the cultural heritage of members of these listed continents.
-African collections in the museum are majorly plastic art with masks and figures from all parts of Africa.
+African collections in the museum are mostly plastic art with masks and figures from all parts of Africa.

-One could find, for example, the Nduda statue of the 19th century from Yombe.
+One could find, for example, the Nduda statue from Yombe from the 19th century.
 North American collections display masks from the Northwest Coast Indians, and South America displays ceramics, gold, silver, etc.

 For South Asia, colorful Indian deities are on display, and East Asia has works from China, Japan, and Indonesia on display.
-Principally, items on display in the museum are too numerous to mention here.
+Principally, museum display items are too numerous to mention here.